 Are We Ready to Assure Safer Flying?

-New research reveals that the hospital-grade air purification systems in aircraft, coupled with measures such as mask wearing and social distancing, are making flying safe once again.
-This CNN article on in-flight safety examines several recent medical studies and the conflicting evidence they provide.
+The good news: ongoing research reveals that the hospital-grade air purification systems in aircraft, coupled with measures such as mask wearing and social distancing, are making flying safe once again.

-Is there safer flying in the age of coronavirus?
-Until there’s a vaccine for COVID-19 widely available to everyone, every passenger will have to decide on their personal level of risk tolerance before flying.
+Until there’s enough vaccine widely available to everyone, travelers will have to decide on their personal level of risk tolerance before flying.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.